Biden speaks with senators on voting rights as Democrats move to prioritize legislation on the issue

 The conversations came a day after Biden said there is “nothing domestically more important than voting rights,” even as the path to passing a bill to protect the right to vote faces significant obstacles in an evenly divided Senate.

-Sens.
-Jon Tester (D-Mont.) and Alex Padilla (D-Calif.) were among the senators who spoke with Biden.
-Tester said Biden emphasized that legislation on the issue was “important for democracy.”

-“I think it would be great to get a commitment before people leave town” for the holiday recess, Tester said.
-The Senate could adjourn as early as Thursday for the rest of the year.
+But Biden, the senators said, did not set out a firm timeline for doing so, and they did not echo demands from some Democrats and advocacy groups that the bills must pass before senators depart Washington for the holidays.
+Tester said “it would be great to get a commitment before people leave town … to move forward so we can get these bills,” while Warnock said he would “like to see us having a path to getting this done” before the recess begins, including setting out any necessary rules changes to skirt a GOP filibuster.

-The official, who spoke on the condition of anonymity to describe conversations that were not publicized, declined to specify the nature of Biden’s talks, but said that Sen. Joe Manchin III (D-W.Va.) is among the senators the president was planning to talk with about the matter.
+The official, who spoke on the condition of anonymity to describe conversations that were not publicized, also said that Joe Manchin III (D-W.Va.) is among the senators the president was planning to talk with about the matter.

 The official said Biden will also have an update later on the path forward for the social spending legislation that is pending in the Senate.